 For more information, please contact:

 Who should enroll?

-Internationally Educated Dietitians who require instruction to gain the specific skills and abilities needed for practice in Canada.
+Internationally Educated Dietitians who require instruction to gain the specific skills and abilities needed for practice in Canada and Canadian Dietitians that require upgrading to return-to-practice.
 Note, the bridging program is not appropriate for individuals who lack basic dietetic practice knowledge and skills, or for those with a nutrition background that is not tailored specifically to dietetics.
 All applicants must submit a letter of assessment and referral from their provincial dietetic regulatory body indicating that they have been assessed and have credentials recognized by the Canadian Alliance of Dietetic Regulators.
 Applications which do not offer a Letter of Assessment from a member of the Canadian Alliance of Dietetic Regulatory Bodies will not be considered.

 Dietetic practice education varies depending on where and when practitioners trained.
 In many cases, the requirements for entry-to-practice and professional registration are much higher than in other jurisdictions and internationally-educated dietitians may find that they need to complete practice upgrading work in order to transition to Canadian practice.
 The Alberta Internationally Educated Dietitians Bridging Program provides practice upgrading learning and experiences to qualified learners to support competency achievement and integration into Canada’s health workforce.

 The Dietetic Bridging program is delivered on a part time basis and consists of four online academic courses offered in a modular format and a practicum placement.

 Introduction to Professional Practice in Dietetics |12 Weeks